jrsharp/pcd68/jonsharp.net/content_single.md

 Model Three:  If you're going to build a time machine...

-Models One & Two:  ePaper CyberTerminals - For when you want efficiency, readability, and the ability to compute without burning through your battery in two hours.
+Models One & Two:  ePaper CyberTerminals - an exploration in "just enough" microcontroller-based personal computing

 FRST represents my exploration of minimalist, sustainable computing - empowering users to adopt a simpler digital lifestyle and replace ad-driven feeds with real-world community building.
-It's an homage to the most brilliant artist-engineers of the personal computing era.
+It's also an homage to the most brilliant artist-engineers of the personal computing era.

 ## Art & Philosophy